sshpa/bayesvl/README.md

 bayesvl
 ==========

-A R package for visually learning the graphical structure of Bayesian networks.
+The R package for visually learning the graphical structures of Bayesian networks.

 Features: